 How to Read Mistborn Series in Order?

-If you plan to read the Mistborn series by Brandon Sanderson, it’s important to know the correct order to read the books.
+If you plan to read the Mistborn series by Brandon Sanderson, you must know the correct order to read the books.
 In this section, we’ll describe the order in which you should read the books and provide a brief overview of each book.

 1. Mistborn: The Final Empire

-The Final Empire is the first book in the Mistborn series, written by Brandon Sanderson.
+The Final Empire is Brandon Sanderson’s first book in the Mistborn series.
 It is set in a world where the Lord Ruler has ruled for over a thousand years, using his immense power to oppress the people and maintain his grip on power.

-The story follows a young street urchin named Vin, who discovers she has the power to use Allomancy, a magic system that allows her to manipulate metals.
+The story follows a young girl named Vin, who discovers she has the power to use Allomancy, a magic system that allows her to manipulate metals.

 Vin is recruited by a group of rebels who seek to overthrow Lord Ruler and end his tyranny.
 The rebels are led by Kelsier, a charismatic and skilled Allomancer who has his own reasons for wanting to bring down the Lord Ruler.
 Together, Vin and Kelsier work to gather allies and plan their attack on the Lord Ruler’s stronghold, the impenetrable city of Luthadel.